apache/incubator-knox/books/common/footer.md

 * The pages you visit; and
 * The addresses of pages from where you followed a link to our site.

-Part of this information is gathered using a tracking cookie set by the [Google Analytics](http://www.google.com/analytics/) service and handled by Google as described in their [privacy policy](http://www.google.com/privacy.html).
+Part of this information is gathered using a tracking cookie set by the [Google Analytics](http://www.google.com/analytics/) service.
+Google's policy for the use of this information is described in their [privacy policy](http://www.google.com/privacy.html).
-See your browser documentation for instructions on how to disable the cookie if you prefer not to share this data with Google.
+See your browser's documentation for instructions on how to disable the cookie if you prefer not to share this data with Google.

 We use the gathered information to help us make our site more useful to visitors and to better understand how and when our site is used.
 We do not track or collect personally identifiable information or associate gathered data with any personally identifying information from other sources.